top of page

 image.png

-My name is Christine Mugure (19).
+My name is Christine Mugure.
 I am a very hopeful girl.
-The center has been my home since 2014.
-My elder sister and I were brought to the Children's Home by our aging, poor and ill grandmother after my mother passed away.
-Our aging grandparent was not able to feed, shelter or educate us, and life in the slums became hopeless.
-The Children's Home became our home.
+The Children's Home has been my home since 2014 when my elder sister and I were brought here by our poor, aging, and ill grandmother after my mother passed away.
+She was not able to feed, shelter or educate us, and life in the slums became hopeless.
+The Children's Home became our home and gave us hope.
 Through support, I finished my high school in 2023.
 My desire is to join college to pursue courses in automotives.

 image.png